Skip to main content

 Medical Certification

 If leave is requested for a serious health condition, for either the employee or the employee’s family member, a medical certification will be required.
-This certification will be coordinated and provided to the college’s vendor, The Standard.
 The certification requires information from the employee and the relevant health care provider and must be completed to determine eligibility within provided timelines.
 Failure to provide requested certification within designated timelines may result in denial of the request.

 Definition of "Serious Health Condition"